History of alcoholic beverages: Ancient Sumer

 Archaeological finds as well as ancient documentation serve as testimony to the popularity and abundance of alcohol in the Sumerian society.
 Access to alcohol was regulated, the social elite indulged in it and it served as sacrificial offerings to the gods.
-In Sumerian culture Alcohol was also a means for happiness.
+In Sumerian culture alcohol was also a means for happiness.
 In the epic of Gilgamesh, Enkidu the wild man drinks seven jugs of beer, becomes elated and sings with joy.
 Other characters routinely drink water, but drink alcohol when celebrating.
 During the new year celebrations, the ceremonial reenactment of the drunken union between the king of Uruk and the high priestess of Ishtar, the goddess of procreation, symbolized the genesis of Ninkasi, the beer goddess.
-A hymn to Ninkasi gives a detailed description of hash production in Sumer, involving the fermentation of bread and the addition of grapes and honey, resulting in an unfiltered brew drunk through straws.
+A hymn to Ninkasi gives a detailed description of mash production in Sumer, involving the fermentation of bread and the addition of grapes and honey, resulting in an unfiltered brew drunk through straws.